 In 2009 I co-founded Open Hand Studio, a virtual studio and call to action, created to bring design to our most underserved and disadvantaged communities.
 The studio was crafted on the premise that critical engagement in community-based work can lead to a generative, outcome focused practice.
 Building on the studio's momentum which lead Cannon Design to shift its thinking about socially impactful practice, I edited a compilation of Our Stories, the Open Hand Studio Report.
 A chronicle of three years of measured impact to the communities in which we work, I used to the document to also publicly announce the strategic plan for Open Hand Studio, which I authored.

 Cannon Design, San Francisco, CA, US, Architecture, Senior Associate

 At Cannon Design, I have focused on increasing architectural engagement through strategic and applied initiatives.
-Recent projects include co-authoring a pro-bono guide to Elementary Schools for the KIPP Foundation; rehabilitation of Lincoln Hall at the University of Illinois Urbana-Champaign; the School of the Art Institute Chicago’s campus identity and master plan, DePaul University New Theatre School; and visioning, programming, project design and implementation of a new home for the Adler School of Professional Psychology.
+Recent projects include co-authoring a pro-bono guide to Elementary Schools for the KIPP Foundation; strategic facilities planning for the Schools of the Sacred Heart, SF; University of Idaho's College of Education Strategic Vision; Upper School strategic plan and vision for St. Patrick's Episcopal School in D.C.; rehabilitation of Lincoln Hall at the University of Illinois Urbana-Champaign; the School of the Art Institute Chicago’s campus identity and master plan, DePaul University New Theatre School; and visioning, programming, project design and implementation of a new home for the Adler School of Professional Psychology.
 I sat on the planning committee for Structures for Inclusion 2011 in Chicago.